opencadc/canfar-portal/docs/quick_start_en.md

 ### Test the Software on the VM

 We are now ready to do our basic pipeline.
 Let’s download a FITS image to our scratch space.
-When we instantiated the VM we chose a flavour with an ephemeral disk, which was automatically mounted on ```/mnt```.
-You want to access the ephemeral disk with a non-root user and create a scratch directory to mimic a batch processing environment (the scratch space setup will be done automatically for batch jobs):
+When we instantiated the VM we selected a flavour with an ephemeral disk, which was automatically mounted on ```/mnt```.
+You want to access the ephemeral disk with a non-root user and create a scratch directory:

 <div class="shell">